where there are no tourists

-Lipetsk region is an ancient wonderful land where there are no tourists.
-Here are one of the oldest mineral resorts and one of the smallest nature reserves in the world - Galichia Gora, the domes of the Orthodox cathedrals in Zadonsk and Yelts, where local craftsmen weave wonderful Yelets lace and enjoy the cozy scenery of Central Russia.
-If you haven’t been here, go to this beauty soon!
-This region is a real Russian fairy tale.
+Lipetsk region is an ancient wonderful land, where there are no tourists.
+Here is one of the oldest mineral resorts and one of the smallest reserves in the world "Galichya Gora", the golden-domed domes of Orthodox cathedrals in Zadonsk and Yelets rise, as well as weave wonderful Yelets lace and enjoy the cozy landscapes of Central Russia.
+If you have not been here yet, go to this beauty soon!

 Top 10 interesting places to visit: